 How to Use H1 Tag

-You might notice an option to add a title tag in a drop-down menu in Shopify or WordPress and wonder why we’re not recommending that as a primary tag.
+You may see fields labeled “Title Tag” in platforms like Shopify or WordPress and wonder if that’s the same thing.
 The reason is that each header tag serves a different purpose:

 • Title Tags: These are displayed in search engines to entice website visits and generally don’t appear on the webpage.